-The D. C. Housing Authority (DCHA) receives, administers, and monitors funds for the Section 8 Program, known as the Housing Choice Voucher Program (HCVP).
-DCHA estimates that its budget for the HCVP program will be \$150 million, a 2% increase over the FY2013 budget.
-The Section 8 funds are used to increase affordable housing choices for very low-income households by allowing families to choose privately owned rental housing.
+The D. C. Housing Authority (DCHA) receives, administers, and monitors funds for the Housing Choice Voucher Program (HCVP).
+DCHA estimates that its budget for the HCVP program will be \$167 million.
+These funds are used to increase affordable housing choices for very low-income households by allowing families to choose privately owned rental housing.
 The funds are not part of the DHCD budget, but may be used by low-income families to obtain affordable housing in projects funded by DHCD.

-e.
+d.
 Low-Income Housing Tax Credits